numpy/archive/README.md

-# A collection of documents about the NumPy project, as a historical record.
+# Archive of documents related to the project governance and management.

 ## `community_meetings`